Slope Formula of a Line

 Here is the graph of the line passing through points (2, 10) and (5, 1) with its corresponding negative slope of m = –3.
 This means that the straight line is falling/decreasing from left to right.
 You may think of it as somebody going down the hill.

 Example 3: Determine the slope of the line passing through the points (–7, 3) and (15, –5).

-In this example, I’d like to show you that the numerical value of the slope is ALWAYS the same, regardless which points you pick to be the “first” or “second”.
-As long as you maintain the correct order in subtracting the corresponding y and x coordinates, the slope should come out unchanged.
+In this example, I’d like to show you that the numerical value of the slope is ALWAYS the same, regardless of which point you pick to be the “first” or “second”.
+As long as you maintain the correct order by subtracting the corresponding y and x coordinates, the slope should come out unchanged.

 Let me illustrate the idea by solving the slope two-ways.
 See comparison below.

 That’s right!
 We have shown that the final answers for slope came out the same although we switched the order of points.